pandasoli/pastel/README.md

 Tasks have a date and state, and become unchangeable once the day passes.
 In contrast, todos don’t have a date—when marked as done, they turn into a completed task for the current day.

+Multiline support is not giving directly, but through the shell when enter is pressed with an open quote.